taylorplewe/snes-demos/color_math/README.md

 ![prevent math](captures/subscreen_preventmath.gif)

 ### Clip colors
 "Clip colors to black before color math."
-That is, disregard the colors of the Main background.
-In essence,  this tells the SNES to _only display the subscreen_ in some areas.
+That is, disregard the colors of the Main screen.
+In essence,  this tells the SNES to _only display the Sub screen_ in some areas.
 ![clip colors](captures/subscreen_clipcolors.gif)

 ###